lsst-dm/scipi_docs_prototype/isrtask.doxversion.rst

 And returned at the end of the function.

-(The ``main`` function of runIsrTask simply calls this runIsr function, and also brings up ds9 to view the final output exposure if that flag is set on, and writes the img to disk if that flag is set.)
+(The 'main' function of runIsrTask simply calls this runIsr function, and also brings up ds9 to view the final output exposure if that flag is set on, and writes the img to disk if that flag is set.)

 Next, let's look at the two specific functions that the example uses.